sumayyashajahan/bank_loan-report-analysis/README.md

 - Average interest rate.
 - Average Debt-to-Income (DTI) ratio.

 All KPIs were computed using SQL aggregation queries within MSSQL.
+KPIs are also visualised using Exceldashboard.

 ---

 ## 📊 Good Loans vs Bad Loans Analysis

 Loan statuses were categorized to distinguish:
-- **Good Loans**: Fully Paid, Current, Issued.
+- **Good Loans**: Fully Paid, Current.
-- **Bad Loans**: Defaulted, Charged Off, Late.
+- **Bad Loans**:  Charged Off.

 Percentage distributions were calculated to evaluate loan portfolio health and default risks.
+Also Visualised in Excel interactive dashboard

 ---